-Mulga Podi is a very spicy dry chutney that always accompanies any South Indian food like idli, dosa, or medu wada .
-It is also commonly known as gun powder chutney because of the very spicy taste.
-Although traditionally it is made very spicy, the quantity of the red chilies can be adjusted to make it less spicy, according to taste and choice.
-To keep the attractive red color of the red chilies, try using the less spicy variety of the red chilies, called 'Byadgi mirchi'.
-That way you can add more red chilies to add color but still keep the chutney less spicy.
-Also to get the same attractive color to your mulga podi, as you get in market, I have shared a trick in the instructions.
-Believe me, you won't be able to tell the difference between the readymade and the home made mulga podi!!
+Mulga Podi is a dry chutney that always accompanies any South Indian food like idli, dosa, or medu wada .
+Although traditionally it is made very spicy, the quantity and the variety of the red chilies used when making it can be adjusted to make it less spicy, according to taste and choice.
+To keep the attractive red color of the red chilies, try using the less spicy variety of the red chilies, like 'Kashmiri chilies' or 'Byadgi mirchi'.
+That way you can add more red chilies just to get good color but still keep the chutney less spicy.
+You can also use a mixture of the less hot and hot varieties of red chilies.

 - Oil - 1 tsp

 - Dry red chilies (Use Kashmiri chilies for good color or you can use half Kashmiri and half hot red chilies) - 10

 - Black lentils (Urad Dal) - 1/2 cup

 - Split chick pea lentil (Chana Dal) - 1 cup

 - Aasafoetida (Hing) - 1/4 tsp